-As developments unfolded throughout the spring and early summer, coordination activities continued at a rather brisk pace.
-The basic agreement was that "no service will undertake any action... without coordinating...with the other services concerned...(and)... there will be a free and full exchange of information..."
-By July 1960, the number of suspect agents among the fringe personalities radiating from Kiefer, other members of his net, from Droste, the Poehlmanns, and from Haller, amounted to some 200 people located in 11 West German cities and in East Berlin and East Germany.
-Moreover, the crisscrossing of trace information seemed to imply overlaps with GRU, KGB, East German and Polish cases, and even with one or two Algerian FLN operations in West Germany.
-With rare exceptions, however, these people were of no interest except as security suspects and of little or no relevance to the goal of recruiting Sokolov.
+Throughout the spring and early summer the three-way coordination worked in high-gear.
+The basic agreement was that "no service will undertake any action. . .without coordinating. . .with the other services concerned. . . [and]. . .there will be a free and full exchange of information. . ."
+By July 1960, the number of identified and suspect agents radiating from Kiefer, other members of his net, from Droste, the Poehlmanns, and from Haller, amounted to some 200 people located in 11 West German cities and in East Berlin and East Germany.
+Moreover, the crisscrossing of trace information seemed to imply overlaps with GRU, KGB, East German, Polish cases, and even with one or two Algerian FLN operations in West Germany.
+With rare exceptions, however, these people offered poor material for intelligence work and little or no relevance to the goal of recruiting Sokolov.

 In mid-July, Sokolov again sent Frau Poehlmann to West Germany.
-There, she came into close operational contact with Kiefer, who thought that she was susceptible to defection.
+There, she came into close operational contact with Kiefer, who thought that she was definitely defectable.
 More important, he reported that she had quoted Sokolov as being willing to accept American asylum rather than return to the USSR for retirement in September.
 The coordinating committee decided to move to recruit Frau Poehlmann at once.
-If she would refuse to cooperate with the Western services she would be arrested, Sokolov would be approached by letter, and his West German agents would be arrested.
+If she would not help to defect Sokolov, she would be arrested, Sokolov would be approached by letter, and his West German agents would be arrested.

+j.

 Frau Poehlmann was detained on 23 July.
-Under questioning she indicated, among other things, that she considered Sokolov to be immoral and insincere, and claimed that he had expressed "Western tendencies."
-Although she agreed to work as a double agent, her interrogators suspected strongly that she was confessing only to those matters with which she was confronted.
-Thus, being judged unreliable, she was arrested formally on 25 July.
-She agreed to write a letter to her husband enclosing another letter for delivery to Sokolov which contained our defection proposition.
-The letters were written and mailed shortly after her arrest.
+She indicated that she considered Sokolov to be immoral and insinctre, and claimed that he had expressed "Western tendencies".
+She agreed to work as a double agent, but it soon became apparent that she was confessing only as much as her interrogators already seemed to know.
+She was judged unreliable and was formally arrested on 25 July, but even after this, she agreed to write to Sokolov endorsing our defection invitation.
+Our letter was mailed to her husband for delivery to Sokolov.
+On 27 July the roll-up of Sokolov's net began, starting with a tentative list, compiled on the basis of Kiefer's information, of 23 persons.

-e::

-2 B

-On 27 July the roll-up of Sokolov's net began, starting with a tentative list, including suspects compiled on the basis of Kiefer's information, of 23 persons.
 The W/T operator was among the first.
-Some ten days later, both Kiefer's OWVL and the W/T operator's communications system were still producing messages from the East indicating, to all appearances, that the RU was still in the dark.
-The ensuing interrogations revealed that the evidence against most of the suspects was not as firm as had been concluded from some of Frau Poehlmann's earlier statements to Kiefer.
-In the end only five agents were convicted in court.
-Under questioning Frau Poehlmann admitted that some of her statements to Kiefer concerning the involvement of some of the suspects had been exaggerated.
-She attributed this to a compulsion to exaggerate and boast about the importance and scope of her activities and of the agent net of which she was a part.
+Some ton days later, both Kiefer's OWVL and the W/T operator's communications system were still producing messages from the East-indicating, to all appearances, that the RU was still in the dark.

 In early August, Haller reported that Herr Poehlmann had been unable to deliver the letter to Sokolov because the latter was out of town.
-Ksamwhile, when Frau Poehlmann didn't return from her trip to the health resort, her husband opened the letter, thinking it might offer some clue to her whereabouts.
+Meanwhile, when Frau Poehlmann didn't return from her trip to the health resort, her husband opened the letter, thinking it might offer some clue to her whereabouts.
 Although he couldn't read the Russian text, he recognized that a telephone number in it (the one through which Sokolov was to contact an American officer) was located in West Berlin.
-Accompanied by Haller (who claimed he was helping Poehlmann because Poehlmann was partially deaf), Foehlmann traveled to Berlin, called the number, and by this means came into direct contact with CIA's Berlin Base.
+Aided by Haller (who claimed he was helping Poehlmann because Poehlmann was partially deaf), Poehlmann called the number, any by this means came into direct contact with CIA's Berlin Base.
 Poehlmann agreed to cooperate with the West.
-He and Haller reported that Sokolov had been in an auto accident, but that he was due to be released soon from the hospital.
+Poehlmann and Haller reported that Sokolov had been in an auto accident, but that he was Extracts of the official Wost Gorman protocol containing Lore Poehlmann's derogatory statements about Sokolov were sent by Felfe to his KGB case officer.
+NO FOREISTI DISSEM due to be released soon from the hospital.
 CIA gave him a second letter for Sokolov.
 Three weeks later Poehlmann reported that Sokolov still had not reappeared.